top of page

 3. Create or Log In to Your Wix Account

-If you haven’t done so already, sign up for a free Wix account or log in with Google/Facebook.
+If you haven’t done so already, sign up for a free Wix account or log in with Google or Facebook.
 From here, you can work in the free version or explore paid plans for more advanced features.

 4. Manually Rebuild Your Content